wittyswayam/trafficvision-ai/README.md

 On top of the model itself, the repo includes the kind of scaffolding you'd want before putting something like this in front of real traffic — a versioned model registry, drift detection on incoming predictions, an evaluation framework with latency percentiles and IoU thresholds, Grad-CAM/LIME explainability, and Docker/Kubernetes/Terraform definitions for running it somewhere other than a laptop.

-Not all of this scaffolding is wired together end-to-end — see [Known Gaps](#known-gaps) below for the honest list.

 ## Features

 - **Bounding-box regression** via three swappable CNN backbones: ResNet50, EfficientNetB3, MobileNetV3Large